EddieC-xiu/Prox-Basket-Fill-Automation/SCALE_STRATEGY.md

 ---

-## How would we improve match quality over time?
+## How would you improve basket fill quality over time?

 We’d treat it like a class project that got real users: **ship, watch what breaks, patch the obvious stuff.**